 PSY 423 Psychological Research Literature (1) Readings in current psychological literature.
 Students will meet one hour per week to discuss a set of articles from a major psychological journal.
 Students will gain more experience in reading and critiquing psychological research and will be exposed to research across the topic areas in psychology.
 May be taken up to four times for credit.
-Fall semester.
+Spring semester, alternate years.
 Prerequisites: PSY 201, PSY 205 and PSY 207.

 PSY 424 Applied Psychological Research (2).
 Applied research methodology.
 Topics to include needs assessment, data analysis, program evaluation, and qualitative research in community settings.
 Each student in the class will complete an approved research project under the direction of the course instructor.
 May be taken up to four times for credit.
-Fall semester.
+Spring semester, alternate years.
 Prerequisites: PSY 201, PSY 205 and PSY 207, junior standing, overall GPA of 3.0 or higher.